 You've tried sending an SMS message, but it didn't arrive.
 Fear not!
 This article is designed to help you walk through troubleshooting steps to diagnose, and hopefully fix, the problem.

-First, we recommend you check out our Message Deliverability Checklist.
+We also recommend you check out our Message Deliverability Checklist.
 It's a handy way to go through the best ways to improve deliverability and reduce errors and missing texts.
 If you have done that or it didn't work, then read on!

 Is there a record of Twilio sending your message?